mswart/pyopenmensa/README.md

 3. Create Feed builder:

      ```python
-     # import LazyCanteen - the container for all meals
+     # import LazyBuilder - the container for all meals
-     from pyopenmensa.feed import LazyCanteen
+     from pyopenmensa.feed import LazyBuilder
-     canteen = LazyCanteen() # canteen container
+     canteen = LazyBuilder() # canteen container
      ```

 4. Add feed data (PyOpenMensa can do basic parsing and converting):